Anthony Rizzo: 2022

 On March 17, 2022, the Yankees signed Rizzo to a two-year $32 million contract.
 Rizzo hit a home run in each of the first two games of the season making him only the second player in the modern era to homer in his first two games with a new team, and again in that team's first two games the following season.
 On April 26, Rizzo hit three home runs in a game against the Baltimore Orioles.
-For the 2022 postseason, Rizzo finished with a .276 batting average with 8 hits, 2 home runs and 8 RBI's in 29 at bats.
-On November 7, 2022, he exercised an opt out clause in his contract and became a free agent.
+In the postseason, Rizzo finished with a .276 batting average with 8 hits, 2 home runs and 8 RBI's in 29 at bats.
+On November 7, he exercised an opt-out clause in his contract and became a free agent.